 The customer wants 20 units to be fully delivered by the requested delivery date.
 Using backward scheduling, the system determines the date of material availability.
 However, no goods are available as the inward movement of 100 pieces is used by the outward movement of the stock.
 Therefore, no stock is available for the date of availability of the material as determined by the system.

 Availability Check without RLT

 Replenishment lead time takes for a material to become available, either internally (in-house production) or externally (outside production) (from a vendor).
-The most important factors to consider during an external procurement are purchasing and MRP2 (procurement) views of MMR, which take into account purchasing processing time, planned delivery time, and goods receipt processing time.
-Internal procurement, on the other hand, is based on in-house production time (MRP 2 view) goods receipt processing time, or alternatively RLT time (MRP 3 view).
+The most important factors to consider during an external procurement are purchasing and MRP2 (procurement) views of MMR, which consider purchasing processing time, planned delivery time, and goods receipt processing time.
+Internal procurement, on the other hand, is based on in-house production time (MRP 2 view) goods receipt processing time, or RLT time (MRP 3 view).

 - Available to Promise (ATP) in SAP